-Long time PC users probably aware of Safe Mode feature present in Windows operating system.
-The safe mode feature is useful while troubleshooting startup issues as it loads Windows with limited set of drivers and files.
+Longtime PC users are probably aware of Safe Mode feature present in Windows operating system.
+The safe mode feature is useful while troubleshooting startup issues as it loads Windows with a limited set of drivers and files.

 Just like the safe mode feature of Windows, the safe mode feature in Office also helps you troubleshoot startup problems.
 More often than not the safe mode is used when one of the Office applications fails to start.

 Even though Microsoft Office automatically starts a program in safe mode when it encounters startup issues, at times you might want to run Office in safe mode to troubleshoot add-in or extension issues.

 When you start an Office program in Safe mode, you can’t save templates, toolbar/ribbon customizations are not allowed, recovered documents are not automatically recovered, all command line options are ignored except /a and /h, the autocorrect list is not loaded, and documents with restricted permission can’t be created or opened.

 How to run an Office program in Safe mode